 That being said, not all hostility comes from misunderstandings.
 Indeed, some people may find it easier to be rude or disrespectful through their computers so there might be more verbal abuse going on now than there would be at the office.
 Even when the abuse is not directed at you, seeing your colleagues go through it can be very distressing.

 Working from home blurs the boundaries between work and personal life.
-In person, once you leave the office, people know that you are off the clock when you’re at home it is harder to ‘leave work’.
+In the usual setting, once you leave the office, people know that you are off the clock when you’re at home it is harder to "leave work".
 Plus, when your home becomes your office, your home may continue to feel like the office even after hours.

 Tips for a healthy remote workplace